huynhminhtruong/go-store-shipping/README.md

 ### 4. Get shipping by [customer_id | location]

-- Implement gRPC service to get shipping
+- Implement gRPC service to handle this job
 - Gen grpc-gateway code for HTTP GET request

 ### 5. Get detail of shipping by [shipping_id]

-- Implement gRPC service to get detail of shipping
+- Implement gRPC service to handle this job
 - Gen grpc-gateway code for HTTP GET request

 ### 6. Get list of shipping

-- Implement gPRC service to get list of shipping
+- Implement gPRC service to handle this job
   - Admin role: get all
   - Customer role: get shipping which related current user only
 - Gen grpc-gateway code for HTTP GET request

 ### 6. Filter shipping by [id | status | location]

-- Implement gRPC service to search or filter orders
+- Implement gRPC service to handle this job
 - Gen grpc-gateway code for HTTP GET request